Going Through Customs To and From Canada…

 BUS STOP LOCATIONS:

-On The Hour: Court Street Bus Shelter 500 Block Court St. (behind Tribal Office Bldg.)
+On The Hour: Court Street Bus Shelter, 500 Block of Court St. (behind the Tribal Office Bldg.)

 5 Minutes Past the Hour: LSSU Norris Center Bus Shelter

-20 Minutes Past the Hour: Station Mall Near front entrance at bus stop
+20 Minutes Past the Hour: Station Mall, near the front entrance at the bus stop

 For more specific information on crossing the border, it may be wise to pay the customs office a visit before crossing into Canada.
-You’ll find the office on the bridge entrance just after you cross through the toll booths.
+There is a public entrance to Customs off of West Portage Ave.

 INTERNATIONAL BRIDGE CROSSINGS / CUSTOMS